-RUSADA’s chief appeals to Putin over doping data
+Russian anti-doping seeks Putin’s help to release lab data

-MOSCOW (AP) — The head of the Russian Anti-Doping Agency has asked for President Vladimir Putin’s help in getting Russian officials to hand over key doping data to World Anti-Doping Agency inspectors.
+MOSCOW (AP) — The head of the Russian Anti-Doping Agency has asked President Vladimir Putin for help in getting key doping data released to World Anti-Doping Agency inspectors.

-WADA reinstated the suspended RUSADA in September on the condition Russian authorities hand over lab data, which could help confirm a number of violations uncovered during an investigation that revealed a state-sponsored doping program designed to win medals at the 2014 Olympics and other major events.
+WADA reinstated the suspended RUSADA in September on the condition Russian authorities hand over lab data, which could help confirm violations uncovered during an investigation that revealed a state-sponsored doping program designed to win medals at the 2014 Olympics and other major events.

-WADA officials said earlier this month they were leaving Moscow empty-handed after Russian authorities prevented them from accessing data.
+WADA officials said this month they left Moscow empty-handed after Russian authorities prevented them from accessing data.
+Russian Sports Minister Pavel Kolobkov, however, told local media the WADA team would return.

-In a letter released Thursday, RUSADA chief Yuri Ganus appealed to Putin to reverse the decision and allow the data to be given to WADA inspectors.
+In an emotionally charged letter released on Thursday, RUSADA chief Yuri Ganus appealed to Putin to reverse the decision and allow the data to be given to WADA inspectors.
 Ganus warned that refusal to do so would hurt Russia’s efforts to clean up its sports from doping.

 Most Read Nation & World Stories